mjameer/Legacy-Application-Modernization/README.md

 - Whitehat
 - Artifactory
 - Git
 - UCD - Urban code deployer
+- WAS to Liberty Migration

 This process was created as a reusable asset that can be used across multiple applications in other projects.